philippotto/shortcut-collection/README.md

 Capslock + -        | move cursor to the right by 8 characters
-Capslock + u        | move cursor to the start of the line Capslock + o        | move cursor to the end of the line Capslock + h        | move cursor (by one word) to the left Capslock + ö        | move cursor (by one word) to the right Capslock + Backspace | simulate delete-key
-Capslock + b        | CTRL + X
+Capslock + u        | move cursor to the start of the line Capslock + o        | move cursor to the end of the line Capslock + z        | move cursor to the start of the current buffer/file Capslock + p        | move cursor to the end of the current buffer/file Capslock + h        | move cursor (by one word) to the left Capslock + ö        | move cursor (by one word) to the right Capslock + Alt + Backspace | simulate (ctrl +) delete-key Capslock + b        | CTRL + X
 Capslock + n        | CTRL + C
 Capslock + m        | CTRL + V
 Capslock + a/f/r/d/g | CTRL + a/f/r/d/g
+Capslock + Tab      | simulate CTRL + Tab
 Windows + i         | scroll up
 Windows + k         | scroll down
                     |